lornevgreen/CloudCoin/RAIDA Protocol/README.md

 6. Use less than 100 kilowatts of electricity.
 (Bitcoin uses 45 Terawatts).
 7. Self-funded.
 No Fees.
 8. Cannot be stolen.
-9. Fixed supply - No counterfeits or inflation.
+9. Fixed supply -No counterfeits or inflation.
 10. Quantum Safe.
 11. Be completed by March of 2022.